xfsnow/xfsnow.github.io/en/20120308_MySQL_multiple_ID.md

 Category: __Database__

-Introduction: Based on a question and answer from Stack Overflow, this article explores the behavior characteristics of auto-increment IDs when inserting multiple records at once in MySQL.
+Summary: Based on a question and answer from Stack Overflow, this article explores the behavior characteristics of auto-increment IDs when inserting multiple records at once in MySQL.
 In normal circumstances, the LAST_INSERT_ID() function returns the ID of the first inserted record, and the IDs of other records are usually consecutive.
 However, in a specific replicated multi-master setup configuration, odd and even number distributions may occur.

 Original link: [https://snowpeak.blog.csdn.net/article/details/7334546](https://snowpeak.blog.csdn.net/article/details/7334546)